 Manhole rings shall be set in place in with the shaft in a bed of cement sand mortar, which mix shall be one part cement to two parts sand or Kent Seal.
 Covers shall be set to the finished grade and contour of the existing street.
 Rings and covers shall be protected during backfilling and compaction of the soil and during the placing or replacing of road surfaces.
 Any rings or covers loosened from the manhole sections shall be reset in cement mortar and any rings or covers damaged or broken shall be replaced by the Developer/Contractor at its expense.
 Manholes placed in asphalt surfacing shall be set in a concrete collar.
 The collar shall be at least eight inches (8") thick and extend to a minimum of twelve inches (12") and a maximum of eighteen (18) inches from the cast iron ring.
-The concrete collar shall be constructed such that at the interface with the asphalt, the collar shall be one-half inch (1⁄2") lower than the pavement.
-The cast iron ring shall be constructed such that it is three-fourths inch (3/4") lower than the pavement.
+The concrete collar shall be constructed such that it is three-fourths inch ($\frac{1}{2}$ ") lower than the pavement.
+The cast iron ring shall be constructed such that it is three-fourths inch ($\frac{3}{4}$ ") lower than the pavement.
 The cement shall be finished with one-quarter (1/4) inch slope from the asphalt to the cast iron ring.
 See detail drawings.